Generative AI & AI-driven evolution

 Generative AI

-As AI continues to evolve, the question is no longer about whether businesses should adopt AI-driven bots, but rather how they can best leverage them to optimise operations while maintaining a human-centric approach.
-The latest market research from Gartner suggests that by 2027, chatbots and virtual assistants will handle approximately 70% of customer interactions, up from 40% in 2023.
+As AI continues to evolve, the question is no longer about whether businesses should adopt AI-driven solutions, but rather how they can best leverage them to optimise operations while maintaining a human-centric approach.
+The latest market research from Gartner suggests that by 2027, AI Virtual Agents will handle approximately 70% of customer interactions, up from 40% in 2023.
 This growing reliance on AI indicates a shift in how businesses approach customer engagement and internal task management.

 AI-driven solutions for Customer-Facing Operations

-One of the most significant advantages of AI bots is their round-the-clock availability.
-Unlike human agents who require breaks, shift rotations, and time off, AI-driven chatbots can handle customer inquiries 24/7.
+One of the most significant advantages of AI Virtual Agents is their round-the-clock availability.
+Unlike human agents who require breaks, shift rotations, and time off, AI-driven Agents can handle customer inquiries 24/7.
 This ensures that customers receive immediate assistance, reducing frustration and improving overall satisfaction rates.
-According to a report by Juniper Research, AI chatbots help businesses save over $8 billion annually primarily by reducing the need for human intervention in routine queries.
-These bots can handle a wide range of customer requests, from troubleshooting technical issues to providing product recommendations and facilitating transactions.
+According to a report by Juniper Research, AI help businesses save over $8 billion annually primarily by reducing the need for human intervention in routine queries.
+These assistants can handle a wide range of customer requests, from helping in troubleshooting technical issues to providing product recommendations and facilitating transactions.

-AI chatbots are becoming increasingly sophisticated, thanks to advances in Natural Language Processing (NLP) and machine learning.
+AI Virtual Agents are becoming increasingly sophisticated, thanks to advances in Natural Language Processing (NLP) and machine learning.
 They can interpret customer intent, resolve issues, and escalate cases to human agents when necessary.
-By acting as the first line of support, AI bots can categorise and prioritise customer requests based on urgency, complexity, and historical data.
+By acting as the first line of support, AI can categorise and prioritise customer requests based on urgency, complexity, and historical data.

 Generative AI too will reshape the future of customer service by enabling instant, personalised, and human-like interactions across every channel.
 Soon to be availale and ready to scale, this technology helps brands respond faster, more intelligently, and in line with customer expectations – turning support into a true relationship-building tool.